Sen. Kamala Harris is Joe Biden's pick for vice president

 Harris and Biden have departed on other policy matters, namely health care.
 Biden is a proponent of expanding the Affordable Care Act to include a public option.
 Harris backed a version of "Medicare for All," although her shifting stances on whether private insurers should have a role in a government health care plan caused her some blowback during the primary.

-At the time, Harris found herself in difficult ideological ground, wedged between centrists like Biden and more lefty rivals such as Vermont Sen. Bernie Sanders and Sen. Elizabeth Warren of Massachusetts.
+At the time, Harris found herself in difficult ideological ground, wedged between centrists such as Biden and rivals to her left such as Vermont Sen. Bernie Sanders and Sen. Elizabeth Warren of Massachusetts.

 Now, that position may offer the benefit of bridging the two wings of the party.